experiment-station/beecast/README.md

 Here's a quick overview of beecast's features:

-- Spotify integration: Log in with your Spotify account to sync your podcast library.
+- Spotify integration: Log in with your Spotify account to sync your podcast library to beecast.
-- Podcast matching: We match your podcasts with entries from the Open Podcast Index.
+- Podcast matching: We match your podcasts with entries from the Podcast Index.
 - Interactive features: Enjoy listening to episodes with the added benefits of AI-generated transcriptions and summaries.
 - Seamless continuation: beecast remembers where you left off, allowing for an uninterrupted listening experience.